What is the primary difference between a malignant tumor and a be... | Channels for Pearson+

 1

 Understand the basic definitions: A tumor is an abnormal growth of cells.
-Tumors can be classified as benign or malignant based on their behavior and potential to spread.
+Tumors can be classified as benign or malignant based on their behavior and potential to cause harm.

-Define benign tumors: Benign tumors are non-cancerous growths.
-They grow slowly and do not invade nearby tissues or spread to other parts of the body.
+Define a benign tumor: Benign tumors are non-cancerous growths.
+They tend to grow slowly and do not invade nearby tissues or spread to other parts of the body.
 They are usually encapsulated and can often be removed surgically.

-Define malignant tumors: Malignant tumors are cancerous.
+Define a malignant tumor: Malignant tumors are cancerous.
 They have the ability to invade nearby tissues and spread to other parts of the body through a process called metastasis.
 This makes them more dangerous and harder to treat.

-Compare the two types: The primary difference is that malignant tumors can invade and spread, while benign tumors do not.
-This characteristic of malignancy is what makes cancer a serious health concern.
+Compare the growth and spread: While benign tumors grow locally and remain confined to their original location, malignant tumors can grow aggressively and invade surrounding tissues, making them more likely to cause significant health issues.

-Clarify misconceptions: Address any incorrect statements from the options given.
-For example, benign tumors do not spread through the bloodstream, and malignant tumors are composed of cancerous cells, not non-cancerous cells.
+Summarize the primary difference: The key distinction between benign and malignant tumors is the ability of malignant tumors to invade and metastasize, whereas benign tumors do not have this capability.

 Related Videos